jiratouchmhp/terraform-ai-app/README.md

 4. Service Principal: A Service Principal with the Owner role assigned to the subscription (see below for instructions on creating a Service Principal).

+**Example Commands**
+**Initialize Terraform:**

+1. Run this command to initialize the Terraform project and download the necessary provider plugins.
+>Review the init Terraform will make without applying them:

+        terraform init

+2. Plan Terraform Execution:

+>Review the changes Terraform will make without applying them:

+        terraform plan

+3. Apply the Terraform Configuration:**

+>Apply the changes to create the resources:

+        terraform apply

+4. Destroy Resources:**

+>To destroy all resources created by this configuration:

+        terraform destroy

 ## Project Configuration

 This project provisions the following Azure resources: